FYSS5120 Efficient Numerical Programming

 - pmi/pmix-x86_64

-For example, the command "ml add python" gives you the Python 3.10.6 interpreter.
+For example, the command "ml add python" makes available a fairly recent Python.

 Material